How Much Can You Expect an Editor to Catch?

 “Riddled with errors” sounds harsh, doesn’t it?

 Your editors are your greatest ally in the publishing journey.
-It can feel disheartening to see so many changes, but remember that an editor is there to make your product the best it can be; whether it be a book, an article, a speech, or a thesis.
+It can feel disheartening to see so many changes, but remember that an editor is there to make your product the best it can be, whether it’s a book, an article, a speech, or a thesis.
 An editor gains nothing by breaking down an author.
-It’s our job to maximize the chances of success, as ultimately your victory is also a victory for us.
+It’s our job to maximize your chances of success, as ultimately your victory is also a victory for us.

 A good cover draws in a reader.
 A good design makes your book fun to read.
 But a good editor makes sure your writing is up to a professional standard that meets modern convention and greases the wheels, so to speak, for your readers.
 Editing ensures that those reading your work can focus on your story instead of wringing their wrists about the errors and inconsistencies.

 If you’re looking for a copyeditor for your book, you’re in luck.
 I’m a copyeditor and proofreader who specializes in working with self-publishing authors.
 I’m particularly experienced in fantasy, science fiction, romance, and thrillers.